lruepke/HTF_lecture/Winter2025/source/lecture6/transient_problems.rst

 Transient heat diffusion
 =========================================
-The next step is to derive and implement the unsteady (time-dependent) heat diffusion equation and to solve an example problem for the cooling of the lithosphere.
+The next step is to derive and implement the unsteady (time-dependent) heat diffusion equation.
 The transient heat equation looks like this:

 .. math::
     :label: eq:fem_2d_transient